 Or should I say, try to feel the soul of the famous wizard, so much has this place become a tourist attraction.

 Why Harry Potter?
-Because it is said to be the place with the gothic charm where J.K.
+It is said to be the place with the gothic charm where J.K.
 Rowling, the author who brought the famous English wizard to life, was inspired to write parts of her world-famous saga.
 The Lello bookshop is said to be a mirror image of the bookshop in the Flourish and Blotts Bookseller on Diagon Alley.
-Hence, the incredible number of Potterheads who travel to Porto just to discover this place.
+Hence, an incredible number of Potterheads who travel to Porto to discover this place.

 Personally, I discovered more about Harry Potter during my exchange in Edinburgh, and I can see how the Scottish city could be associated with the literary saga.